 What social channels are your ideal buyers active on?
 Are there specific groups your buyers hang out in on these social channels?
 What search engines do your buyers use?
 Is this content you want to promote via email or direct mail?

-What is the most effective way to get your content in front of you buyers?
+What is the most effective way to get your content in front of your buyers?

 Every content strategy needs a content schedule.
 Now, keep in mind that this schedule won’t be exact.
 Like your strategy, this should change as you collect data and learn more about your buyers.